Evangelos-Ks/Vegan_Project/README.md

 * #### Change the connection string.
-  To run the application you must have a database, so you must change the Data Source in the connection string in the project Wesser.Web.
+  To run the application you must have a database, so you must change the Data Source in the connection string in the project Vegan.Web.
   The way to go there is:
   Vegan.Web ⟹ Web.config ⟹ line 106 ⟹ Data Source